awsdocs/amazon-athena-user-guide/doc_source/connectors-vertica.md

 | BigDecimal |
 | TimeStamp as Varchar |

+## Performance<a name="connectors-vertica-performance"></a>

+The Lambda function performs projection pushdown to decrease the data scanned by the query\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.
+The Vertica connector is resilient to throttling due to concurrency\.

 ## License information<a name="connectors-vertica-license-information"></a>

 By using this connector, you acknowledge the inclusion of third party components, a list of which can be found in the [pom\.xml](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-vertica/pom.xml) file for this connector, and agree to the terms in the respective third party licenses provided in the [LICENSE\.txt](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-vertica/LICENSE.txt) file on GitHub\.com\.